-Welcome our web site of The Manor House in Sedgefield.
+Welcome to the The Manor House in Sedgefield.

-The Manor House was built in 1707 by Judge Robert Wright of London who subsequently became Chief Justice of Carolina in pre-independent America and whose son, Sir James Wright became Royal Governor of Georgia and is interred in the North Transept of Westminster Abbey.
+The Manor House was built in 1707 by Judge Robert Wright (1666 – 1739) of Bloomsbury in London who subsequently became Chief Justice of Carolina in pre-independent America.
+His father was Sir Robert Wright, Chief Justice of England who fell foul of William of Orange and the Glorious Revolution and died in Newgate Prison charged with treason.
+Robert Wright’s son Sir James Wright, became Royal Governor of Georgia and is interred in the North Transept of Westminster Abbey.